Ayudemos al CRPL

 Lwiro Primates plays a vital role in caring for a variety of confiscated wildlife and is working towards ending the illegal animal trade in the DRC.
 We follow a holistic conservation program in which the sanctuary is the keystone for community-based initiatives.
 LPRC empowers the community towards alternative sustainable livelihoods.

-❤ Our goal this year is to reach 1.000 people that will help us to provide the best life for the chimps in our care. ❤
+❤ Our dream this year is to reach 1.000 people that will help us to provide the best life for the chimps in our care. ❤

 You could help us by becoming an ambassador and being a voice for the chimps -> Ask 2 of your friends to help us on this important day by making a donation, no matter the amount.